LIFE WITH A CAPITAL L: it's What we're Longing For

 “There are some dangerous trends of dualism that have crept into evangelical churches – notions of a sacred/secular wall of separation between the spiritual and the physical, between church and the rest of the week.
 As a result, followers of Christ are struggling to taste the gospel’s powerful and holistic influence in their daily journeys.
 Meanwhile, unbelievers and the culture as a whole often hear a tragically distorted and truncated version of the gospel from us: 'come to Christ and leave your humanity behind.'
 No wonder they yawn.

-“I wrote Life with a Capital L to be a substantive but also accessible book that addresses the reality that Christ didn’t come to merely enhance our spirituality in a compartmentalized vacuum, but to restore our full humanity; that a healthy spirituality should lead to a healthy humanity.
+“I wrote Life with a Capital L to be a substantive but also accessible book that addresses the reality that Christ didn’t come to merely enhance our spirituality in a compartmentalized vacuum, but to restore our full humanity to God's glory; that a healthy spirituality should lead to a healthy humanity.
 Part 1 of the book is about reclaiming our full humanity and Part 2 is about experiencing it.

 “The title hints at a desire to unpack the present tense implications of ‘eternal life’ — that eternal life is not just a synonym for heaven, but something to be experienced now as well as in our future; that the life we ultimately long for is the Life only Christ can provide.
 As Christ, by His Spirit, lives in us and through us, we are fulfilled and God is glorified.

-“Ultimately, I wrote the book for my three sons – Andrew, an Air Force Academy graduate, stationed in Alaska; Joel, a recent graduate of Colorado State University; and Stephen, a Junior at Whitworth University in Spokane, Washington.
+“Ultimately, I wrote the book for my three sons – Andrew, an Air Force Academy graduate, stationed in Salt Lake City; Joel, a recent graduate of Colorado State University working with a tech start-up in Fort Collins, Colorado; and Stephen, a Senior at Whitworth University in Spokane, Washington.
 When I was their age, it would have been a powerful gift to have an overview of some of the broad-brush, day-to-day implications of the gospel to accompany me through my journey.
 That's why I chose such a large topic for my first book — if it ends up being my only book, I wanted it to be this one."

 TO FIND OUT MORE: